maxwell150/Fix_My_Code_Challenge/README.md

 # 0x00 Fix my code
-# This project involves jumping into an exit code base and fix it
+# This project involves jumping into an existing code base and fix it